sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-transformation.rst

 OneHotEncoder supports the handleInvalid parameter to choose how to handle invalid input during transforming data.
 Available options include ‘keep’ (any invalid inputs are assigned to an extra categorical index) and ‘error’ (throw an error).

-Additional Information and Examples can be found at: https://spark.apache.org/docs/latest/ml-features#onehotencoder
+Additional Information and examples can be found at: https://spark.apache.org/docs/latest/ml-features#onehotencoder

 *One Hot Encoder node can be configured as below:*

 .. figure:: ../../../_assets/user-guide/machine-learning/sparkml/featuretransformation/onehotencoder-config.png
    :alt: Machine Learning
-   :width: 90%
+   :width: 75%

 -	String Column that contains Categorical data and whose String Labels need to be encoded to Numeric values is to be selected in ``Input Columns`` list.
 -	Output column that lists the Encoded data needs to be entered in ``Output Columns`` box.